Texas Water Policy Primer

 Opportunities to Strengthen Water Security

-The SWP recommends numerous water management strategies and infrastructure projects to meet projected demand, mainly by reducing water demand or providing additional water supply.
-Due to variability in population, industry demand, water supply, infrastructure, and climate across the state, a combination of strategies is needed to increase water security.
+The 2022 SWP recommends numerous water management strategies and infrastructure projects to meet projected demand, mainly by reducing water demand or providing additional water supply.
+Some of these strategies are discussed below.

 Demand Management